Previewed 22 September 2016, Opened 28 September 2016, Closed 3 December 2016 at the Phoenix Theatre in London

 Vincent Simone and Flavia Cacace's previous West End stage shows include Midnight Tango at the Aldwych Theatre in January 2012 and the Phoenix Theatre in January 2013 and Dance Til Dawn at the Aldwych Theatre in November 2014.

-Last Tango in London at the Phoenix Theatre has public previews from 22 September 2016, opens on 28 September 2016 and closes on 3 December 2016
+Last Tango in London at the Phoenix Theatre previewed from 22 September 2016, opened on 28 September 2016 and closed on 3 December 2016

 The stars of BBC's Strictly Come Dancing - Vincent Simone and Flavia Cacace - present Midnight Tango in London for a second strictly limited season.